deardev/dbdynamicecom/README.md

         DB_DATABASE=doubleBattery
         DB_USERNAME=root
         DB_PASSWORD=
-step 4: Run php artisan serve. step 5: Click on 'shoes'. step 6: Click on floral print.
+step 4: create a database in mysql. step 5: import '.sql' from database folder from your project. step 6: Run php artisan serve. step 7: Click on 'shoes'. step 8: Click on floral print.
-        then update quantity and click on 'add to cart'. step 7: see the upper right side corner of the page that quantity is showing and then hovor to see details.
+        then update quantity and click on 'add to cart'. step 9: see the upper right side corner of the page that quantity is showing and then hovor to see details.